• Home

 Please note: in order to file for a divorce in Missouri, you or your spouse must have been a resident in the state for at least 90 days prior to the initial filing.

-Because Missouri is a “no fault” divorce state, you may begin filing for a divorce straight away.
-A “no fault” divorce state does not require that either party take responsibility for the end of the marriage, and that both parties can simply cite “the marriage is irretrievably broken.”
+Because Missouri is a “no fault” divorce state, you may begin filing for divorce straight away.
+A “no-fault” divorce state does not require that either party take responsibility for the end of the marriage and that both parties can simply cite “the marriage is irretrievably broken.”
 With the help of your divorce attorney, you will file your divorce in the courthouse of the county you currently reside in, where your spouse resides, or where you agree to file.

 Once your spouse is notified of your intention to initiate divorce proceedings by the Court, it will take at least 30 days from receipt of petition to begin proceedings.
 Your spouse may be notified by receiving a copy of your petition in person, or they may sign an Entry of Appearance and Waiver of Service, which acknowledges receipt of the Petition.